-Foxit PDF Editor is now integrated and packaged together with Foxit PDF IFilter-Desktop, which allows users to index a large amount of PDF documents and then quickly find text within these documents on the desktop system.
-You can trigger Foxit PDF IFilter in the installation directory of Foxit PDF Editor.
-For more information, please refer to the user manual for Foxit PDF IFilter .
+Foxit PDF Editor's integration with Foxit PDF IFilter for Desktop allows users to index a large amount of PDF documents and then quickly find text within these documents on a desktop system.
+Before using the feature, you need to download Foxit PDF IFilter from the Foxit website and install it manually.
+For more information, please refer to the user manual for Foxit PDF IFilter (Tip: For instructions on how to open the manual, please refer to Open an attachment.)